 I think, to be fair to young Richard Herring, he was aware that this song over stepped boundaries and knew that lines like "can they make them normal if they really try?" were amusing because they revealed the bigotry of the singer.
 But like many youngsters trying to experiment with offensiveness there was not enough of a point beyond that basic knee jerk.
 But also the late 70s and early 80s were a time when such things were not disapproved of in the way that they should have been.
 And looking back at my diaries, my friends and I were a little bit racist, or at least unaware of the broader implications of our jokes.

 I don't know how good an idea it was to sing the song again tonight.
 It's not one that I would want Nathan Jay to adapt.
 It's horrible and inappropriate, but that's kind of the point of finally sharing it with the world.
 I think it will prove the talking point of the show and will apologise once more for it here, but I think we generally have to keep the podcasts warts and all, and though I did have some reservations I didn't think it was right to edit it out.
-Go listen to what an idiot I was (and perhaps am) and then try and decide if the past is best left in the past.

 I think there are some other great moments in the night, but it felt like quite hard work and we give the crowd a long show and think that the question and answer section we do after the 66 and a half minute show (and 45 minutes of stand up before that) might just be a bit too much.
 It was tonight.